ProtistomicsLab/manuals/slurm-cheat-sheet.md

 **`sbatch slurm-template.sh`**

-The `slurm-template.sh` is a configuration file containing the actual command(s) you want to run.
+The `slurm-template.sh` is a configuration file containing the actual command(s) you want to run, and [it can be found here](https://github.com/ProtistomicsLab/manuals/blob/main/slurm-template.sh).